The Tantanoola Primary School was first opened in 1883. The School Gym was constructed in 2011.

 There is no public transport available in Tantanoola.
 There is a bus which runs daily from Mount Gambier to Adelaide and which will stop at the Tantanoola Roadhouse if requested.

-The classroom teachers and Principal provide general student counselling in the absence of a Student Counsellor.
+The classroom teacher and Principal provide general student counselling in the absence of a Student Counsellor.

 We provide a Special Needs programme for identified children.
-Individual Education Programmes are provided by the classroom teacher and implemented by SSO's.
-Students included in this programme have all been identified through testing and the use of NAPLAN Test results.
-This programme is over and above the Tier 2 funding.
+Individual Education Programmes can be provided by the classroom teacher and implemented by SSO's.

 CAMHS, Family SA, and Social Workers and Counsellors are readily accessible.

 The school has continued to focus on quality Training and Development for staff as we recognise that this is central to improving student learning outcomes.
-Our involvement in a number of systemic initiatives has given us access to resources and expertise which has enhanced our ability to critically reflect on the quality of our teaching and learning.
+We are involved in the Premier's Reading Challenge and the Premiere's Be Active program.

-School buildings consist of a refurbished Front Office Administration.
+School buildings consist of a Front Office Administration.
 The original school classrooms built in 1883 house the Library and Staffroom.
-A DMAC open space style building has four sectioned off classroom areas, currently used as three classrooms and one computer room.
-In 2007 a small specially designed room was acquired to provide more appropriate facilities for our two vision and hearing impaired students.
-There is a Preschool on site and this is housed in the former Principal's residence, which has been converted.
-A portable building is used for Technology, the Arts and Assemblies.
+A DMAC open space style building has three sectioned off classroom areas.
+There is a Preschool onsite and this is housed in the former Principal's residence, which has been converted.
+There is also a portable building which is used for indoor play.
 This room also has kitchen facilities and is used by the Parents & Friends on lunch days.
-We also have a large colorbond shed which houses our recycling program.
+A large colorbond shed houses our recycling program.

-The grounds are spacious, attractive and well kept with a large oval, basketball court and new adventure playground area.
+The grounds are spacious, attractive with a large oval, basketball court and adventure playground area.

 There is a well-stocked Library, sports shed and teacher resource area.

 Our decision-making policy is published in both staff and parent handbooks.
 The school is committed to collaborative decision-making.
-We have an active and supportive Governing Council and Parents & Friends Group, with committees formed as need arises.
-We currently have Gala Day , Facilities and Finance committees.
-Our Student Leadership Team is involved in decision making on behalf of students and is consulted on a range of school matters and developments.
+We have an active and supportive Governing Council and Finance Committee.
+Our Student Leaders are involved in decision making on behalf of students and are consulted on a range of school matters and developments.